neilSchroeder/xgboost-finance/README.md

     - evaluate performance:
         - Check the fake rates (sell when you should buy or buy when you should sell)
         - mean squared error
-        - reduced chi squared (this isn't a great metric, but it'll do for now)
-    - plot the different categories and the category label differences
+    - plot the different categories and the category label differences (fake rate)
+8) Bayesian hyperparameter tuning using `BayesianOptimization`
+    - There are a couple different metrics you can aim for in this method
+        - Area Under Curve: best performance was about 60%
+        - Mean Squared Error: name says it all
+        - Log Loss: an approach using entropy
+    - XGBoost uses a number of parameters that are useful to optimize:
+        -

 ## Usage
 1) obtain the data